Skip to content

 logger.success(f"Loaded image from {filepath}")

 The Skill detects objects using the QWEN Vision Language Model, which understands both visual content and textual prompts.
-The objects_to_detect parameter accepts natural language descriptions (e.g., "buttons", "all screws", "person, car"), and model_name specifies the HuggingFace model to use.
+The prompt parameter accepts natural language descriptions (e.g., "buttons", "all screws", "person, car").

 python